niplav/site/eccentric.md

-best they are [not bipedal](https://www.imdb.com/title/tt0133093/) or perhaps [distributed over some amount of bipedal bodies](https://www.imdb.com/title/tt6292852/), or perhaps wholly [without a body but very human in behavior](https://www.imdb.com/title/tt1798709/).
+best they are [not bipedal](https://www.imdb.com/title/tt0133093/) or perhaps [distributed over some amount of bipedal bodies](https://www.imdb.com/title/tt6292852/), or perhaps wholly [without a body but human in behavior](https://www.imdb.com/title/tt1798709/).
 I do enjoy movies with [very](https://www.imdb.com/title/tt2543164/) [non-human](https://www.imdb.com/title/tt2798920/) aliens—can